LuizVieira11/LuizVieira11/README.md

 ## Projects and Collaborations

 I manage several projects that demonstrate practical applications of backend technologies.
-A notable project is **UniPapers**.
+A notable project is [UniPapers](https://www.github.com/rafasandev/uni_papers).
 This project, developed in collaboration with [Rafael](https://www.github.com/rafasandev) (frontend) and myself (backend), features a dedicated API.
 You can review the API code in the [unipapers-requests repository](https://github.com/luizvieira11/unipapers-requests).

 ## 🛠️ Technologies and Tools